lunestardust/lunestardust.github.io/_posts/2018-09-39-RP_DEV_NOTE-environment-win10.md

 `sudo apt-get install geany`.

 Similarly,
-copy or move files to the folder of WSL on Windows may also lead to problems.
+copying or moving files to the folder of WSL on Windows may also lead to problems.
 The drivers of Windows are mounted in the folder `/mnt` on WSL.
 Therefore,